OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes-target/index.md

 * Amazon Elastic Container Services (ECS): No change required.
 Octopus already supports using either the AWS CLI or the `aws-iam-authenticator` plugin.
 * Azure Kubernetes Services (AKS): No change required.
 The way Octopus authenticates against AKS clusters never used the in-tree Azure authentication code, and will continue to function as normal.
+    - From **Octopus 2023.3**, you will need to ensure that the [kubelogin](https://oc.to/Kubelogin) CLI tool is also available if you have disabled local Kubernetes accounts.
 * Google Kubernetes Engine (GKE): If you upgrade to `kubectl` 1.26 or higher, you will need to ensure that the `gke-gcloud-auth-plugin` tool is also available.
 More information can be found on [Google's announcement about this change](https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke).

 ## Helm